 Always ask your vet about interactions with other drugs your dog may be on.
 For example, anxiety medications don’t combine well with Benadryl.

-If you do give your dog Benadryl, follow these rules:
+If you do use Benadryl for dogs, follow these rules:

 - Don’t try to guess the dose by yourself.
 Ask your vet how much to give.